HamiltonMultimedia/hello-world/README.md

 I will gain new knowledge, wisdom and power from the experience.
 New capabilities from learned processes and procedures.
 I have doubters already, they don't know that they will soon join the long list of previous doubters who are now regretful that they ever doubted me.

+If people knew the challenges I've had to overcome to get to this point